 - Company website.
-Take your reputation online and build a company website.
-It is also a great way to interact with current and potential customers.
+Build a website for your company and build your reputation online.
+Furthermore, it is a great way to interact with current and potential customers.

 - Social media.
-Use social media to spread the word about your new business, perhaps as a promotional tool to offer coupons and discounts to followers once you launch.
-The best social media platforms to utilize will depend on your target audience.
+Once you launch, use social media to promote your new business, perhaps as a promotional tool to offer coupons and discounts to fans.
+Your target audience will determine which social media platforms you should use.

 - CRM.
 Customer data can be stored in CRM software to make your marketing more effective.
 You can reach customers and communicate with them effectively using a well-designed email marketing campaign.
 Building your email list strategically is essential if you want to be successful.

 - Logo.
 Be consistent in using your brand logo across all platforms so people can easily identify it as yours.